Paul A. Putnam

 Brigadier General Paul Albert Putnam, USMC (June 16, 1903 – May 21, 1982) commanded Marine Corps Fighter Squadron VMF-211 during the defense of Wake Island in December 1941.
-He was awarded the Navy Cross for heroism during the defense of Wake Island.
+For his heroism, he was awarded the Navy Cross.
 He survived three and a half years as a prisoner of war and rose to the rank of brigadier general.

 Early life

 Paul Albert Putnam was born in Milan, Michigan on June 16, 1903.
 His family moved to Iowa when he was young and he attended Iowa State University for one year.

 Education

 Putnam enlisted in the United States Marine Corps on December 1, 1923, and took advantage of an education program called the Marine Corps Institute which enabled him to qualify to become a commissioned officer.

 Early military career

 He was commissioned as a 2nd lieutenant in the on March 4, 1926.
 Putnam served three tours of duty in Nicaragua fighting insurgents.
 After his first tour, he was sent to flight training and served the next two tours as a pilot.